papiDoxxer/AncestorReupload/README.md

 # AncestorReupload

-did not create full rights go to Ancestor if he wants this taken down he may do so btw
+I do not own this Script, Full rights go to Ancestor if he wants this taken down he can contact me via discord idot.exe#2112.
+This script will not be updated.

-"--[[
+Down below is a message of resignment by Ancestor giving rights to editing , forking and using his code.

     Made by Ancestor.
 Feel free to use whatever you want for whatever you want.
 Idc about credit.

     Take this is a formal notice of resignment from Roblox.
 My future lies elsewhere.